oppia/oppia-web-developer-docs/Schemas.md

 Sometimes, a domain object has a `validate_dict()` method that should be used for validation.
 These methods sometimes need extra arguments, for example to enforce strict validation.
 Since these cases cannot be handled generally, you'll need to write a function that accepts the dictionary from the request and passes it to the domain object's `validate_dict()` method, specifying other parameters as needed.
 Your function should be in the `domain_objects_validator.py` file.

 The newly written function of the `domain_objects_validator.py` file should be directly passed into the schema with a schema key named `validation_method`.
-Schemas for these cases should have the two keys as follows:
+Schemas for these cases should have the following two keys:

 1. **type**: 'object_dict'
-2. **validation_method**: method written in domain_objects_validator for calling validate method from domain class directly.
+2. **validation_method**: method written in domain_objects_validator for calling the validate method from the domain class.

 **Example**:  Let `change_list` be a list of dicts where each dict item is a representation of the `ExplorationChange` domain object in the `exp_domain.py` file.
 The schema for change_list should look like: